 |hope college > academic departments > leadership|

 Steve VanderVeen is Director of the Center for Faithful Leadership at Hope College and Professor of Management.
-He is co-founder and administrator for CFL's academic, consulting, entrepreneurship, and leadership training programs.
-Steve earned his Ph.D. from the University of Illinois at Chicago in 1995, his MBA from Western Michigan University in 1985, and his BA from Calvin College in 1982.
+He co-founded, coaches within, and administers The Center's Integrated Learning (academic), Student Consulting, Entrepreneurial Development programs, programs designed to give students the opportunity to experience their faithful leadership potential.
+Steve earned his BA from Calvin College in 1982, his MBA from Western Michigan University in 1985, and his Ph.D. from the University of Illinois at Chicago in 1995.
+He has worked in academe since 1989.
 He has been at Hope since 2004.

 Sarah serves as the assistant to the director and office manager.
 Sarah is a graduate of the University of Michigan.
 She worked at Prince Corp. in Holland, Michigan from 1988 to 1990.
 Sarah owned and operated the local business, Uptown Gallery and Frame Shop, from 1990 to 1996.